Loading...

 Pupillary distance (PD) is the distance between the centers of your pupils, measured in millimeters.
 This measurement is essential for properly aligning your glasses lenses with your eyes for optimal vision correction.

-Standard credit cards are exactly 85.6mm wide worldwide.
-By including your credit card in the photo, our AI can calculate the exact scale and convert pixel measurements to millimeters with high accuracy.
+Standard ID-1 credit cards are exactly 85.60mm x 53.98mm worldwide.
+By including your credit card in the photo, our AI can calculate precise image scale and improve measurement accuracy.

 Absolutely not.
 All image processing happens locally in your browser.
 Your photos are never uploaded to any server.
 Your privacy is our top priority.
 See our Privacy Policy for details.